|Available for||User roles||Super Admins, Admins|

 Start from the of the jobs home page, and select the posting you’d like to associate with a requisition.
 On the right-hand side of the posting editor, you’ll see the “Add req” option next to the “Requisitions” header.

 Here, you can search for and choose a requisition.
-Once you return to the job posting home page, you’ll be able to quickly see how many requisitions are tied to any given posting.
+Once you save your changes to the posting and return to the job posting home page, you’ll be able to quickly see how many requisitions are tied to any given posting.

 This is the only option available if you manage requisitions through the Lever API.